 10. Frozen broccoli florets

 You may not have considered using broccoli in a smoothie because the florets can be challenging to pulverize.
-But frozen broccoli is much easier to use and blends well whilst creating a cool and refreshing result.
+But frozen broccoli is much easier to use and blends well while creating a cool and refreshing result.

 Broccoli is a nutritional powerhouse, providing 84% of the reference daily intake (RDI) of vitamin C in just half a cup.
 That’s more than you get from half an orange.